Fologram/twinbuild.docs/hololens-precision/user-behaviour.md

 User behaviour will affect tracking performance as the user controls which parts of the work space are visible to the RGB cameras on the HoloLens used for tracking.
 {: .fs-6 .fw-300 }

 Users should be trained in appropriate use of the HoloLens to minimize adverse impact on tracking and precision during work.
+For more information see [Microsoft's documentation](https://docs.microsoft.com/en-us/hololens/hololens-spaces).

 ### Issues with covering cameras